SaxionSmartCities/netmobiel-platform/doc/configuration.md

 * profile-service
 * rideshare-service

+The realm name and the client id are used in the `<REST Service>/src/main/webapp/WEB-INF/keycloak.json`.
+Update this file if necessary.

-The frontend application needs also a representation, so add another client:
+The frontend application also needs a representation, so add another client:
 * netmobiel-frontend (with access type `public`).
 Enable standard flow.
 Add valid redirection urls and web origins.

 If you want to use [Postman](https://www.postman.com/) for testing, it is useful to add another client that can be used to fetch a token from, e.g. netmobiel-postman.
-Configure accoirding requirements of Postman.
+Configure according requirements of Postman.

 ## Configuration of Wildfly
 Netmobiel uses the Wildfly application server (version 17 at the time of writing).
 Download and install Wildfly according instructions.